|Nutritional Guidelines (per serving)|

 This recipe makes a few other easy swaps.
 Instead of mascarpone, it calls for cream cheese.
 Also rather than whipping up your own cream, you can use convenient frozen whipped topping.
 Finally, for added flair, the finished tiramisu cake is drizzled with fudge ice cream topping mixed with more coffee liqueur.
 The coffee-soaked layers of angel food cake are simply gorgeous when sliced.
 This cake is sure to impress guests and no one has to know how easy it was to make.

-- 1 tablespoon instant espresso or coffee powder
+1 tablespoon instant coffee powder, or espresso powder

 Gather the ingredients.

 Using a serrated knife, cut the angel food cake horizontally into 3 layers.
 Place the bottom cake layer on a serving platter; set other layers aside on a flat work surface.